How To Help Someone With Cocaine Addiction?

 2. Recognize Signs Of Use

-Carroll, Fenton, Ball, Nich, Frankforter, Shi, and Rounsaville highlighted in their 2004 study in the Archives of General Psychiatry that such behavioral changes are strong indicators of a growing addiction, as the individual’s life begins to revolve around obtaining and using the drug.
+Erratic mood swings, characterized by abrupt shifts between euphoria and irritability, result from cocaine’s impact on brain chemistry.
+Carroll et al. (2004) emphasized in the Archives of General Psychiatry that such behavioral changes strongly indicate a growing addiction, as the individual’s life begins to revolve around obtaining and using the drug.

-Psychological symptoms refer to changes in mental health and emotional state caused by drug addiction, such as paranoia and anxiety.
+Psychological symptoms are changes in mental health and emotional state caused by drug addiction, including paranoia and anxiety.
+Paranoia is an irrational mistrust of others or the belief of being watched, often triggered by cocaine overstimulating certain brain areas.

 3. Approach With Empathy